Operation NUNALIVUT is a sovereignty operation conducted annually since 2007 in Canada’s North. It provides an opportunity for the CAF to:

-NUNALIVUT 2012 (10 April–1 May 2012) was conducted on Cornwallis Island and Devon Island by a task force of about 150 Canadian Armed Forces members, including about 50 Canadian Rangers.
-It combined ground patrols with search-and-rescue (SAR) exercises and diving operations in support of the Northern Watch Technology Demonstration Project, an initiative of Defence Research and Development Canada (DRDC).
+NUNALIVUT 2012 (April 10 to May 1, 2012) was conducted on Cornwallis Island and Devon Island by a task force of about 150 Canadian Armed Forces members, including about 50 Canadian Rangers.
+It combined ground patrols with search and rescue (SAR) exercises and diving operations in support of the Northern Watch Technology Demonstration Project, an initiative of Defence Research and Development Canada (DRDC).
 The diving operations included a survey of the world’s most northern known shipwreck, HMS Breadalbane, lost in 1853 while searching for traces of the Franklin expedition.

 The SAR exercises, which went on for five days, involved CC-130 Hercules and CC-115 Buffalo fixed-wing aircraft, with crews from 413 Transport and Rescue Squadron (from 14 Wing in Greenwood, N.S.) and 442 Transport and Rescue Squadron (from 19 Wing in Comox, B.C.).
 CP-140 aircraft with crews from 405 Long Range Patrol Squadron (from 14 Wing in Greenwood, N.S.) and 407 Long Range Patrol Squadron (from 19 Wing in Comox, B.C.) conducted surveillance and presence flights, and gathered data on ice conditions.
 Air support to the exercise was provided by 440 Squadron from Yellowknife, NWT, flying CC‑138 Twin Otter aircraft equipped with skis to land on the sea ice.

-Operation NUNALIVUT 2011 (6–22 April 2011) involved about 250 Canadian Armed Forces members conducting cross-country patrols between Resolute and Isachsen in Nunavut, and testing critical communication links under adverse conditions.
+Operation NUNALIVUT 2011 (April 6 to 22, 2011) involved about 250 Canadian Armed Forces members conducting cross-country patrols between Resolute and Isachsen in Nunavut, and testing critical communication links under adverse conditions.

-Operation NUNALIVUT 2010 (6–26 April 2010) demonstrated the Canadian Armed Forces’ ability to respond to emergencies on Ellesmere Island, near Canadian Armed Forces Station Alert, on Ward Hunt Island, and on the sea ice of the Arctic Ocean.
+Operation NUNALIVUT 2010 (April 6 to 26, 2010) demonstrated the Canadian Armed Forces’ ability to respond to emergencies on Ellesmere Island, near Canadian Armed Forces Station Alert, on Ward Hunt Island, and on the sea ice of the Arctic Ocean.
 It featured a combined exercise with Slædepatruljen Sirius, a Greenland-based Royal Danish Navy reconnaissance unit that uses dogsled teams, the Canadian Armed Forces’ first diving operating in the high Arctic, the longest sustained ice dive in Canadian Armed Forces history, and the first flight of a CC‑177 Globemaster III strategic airlifter to the gravel- and ice-covered airfield at CFS Alert.

 On Operation NUNALIVUT 2009, about 100 Canadian Armed Forces personnel conducted four aerial surveillance and ground patrols on Ellesmere Island and Axel Heiberg Island.
 For the first time, a northern operation exploited RADARSAT 2 and Polar Epsilon imagery, and benefited from weather forecasting by the Canadian Armed Forces Joint Meteorological Centre.